Gargaj/Foxotron/README.md

 These software are available under their respective licenses.

-The remainder of this project code was written by Gargaj / Conspiracy and is public domain.
+The remainder of this project code was (mostly) written by Gargaj / Conspiracy and is public domain.
 Large portions of the code were cannibalized from [Bonzomatic](https://github.com/Gargaj/Bonzomatic).

+### Textures and cube maps

+All HDR textures are courtesy of the [HDRLabs sIBL archive](http://www.hdrlabs.com/sibl/archive.html).